 The ability to analyze the impact of the product manufacturer’s programs on individual consumers places the micro market operator in the forefront of the second decade of the 21st century.
 If the micro market operator cannot analyze sales by consumer and stock keeping unit (SKU), micro markets will just be a stagnant, back-water retail channel compared to the dynamic developments in other retail channels.

 Since almost all the micro market operators are vending operators, the micro market channel may suffer the same fate as the vending industry, as argued by Elliot Maras, the editor of Automatic Merchandiser in his March 6, 2012 blog.
 He noted that the vending operators’ reluctance to recognize the world is changing undermines the industry’s progress.

 Micro market operators need support in analyzing this data.
 But given the current contracts with micro market companies, the question arises: who owns the data?
 Microtronic US and Breakroom Provisions agree that the data is the property of the micro market operator.

-Breakroom Provisions currently offers a variety of combination deals to customers and claims its combination offerings are versatile.
+Breakroom Provision advertises that the micro market operators own their own data.
+Breakroom Provisions currently offers a variety of combination deals to customers.
+The company claims its combination offerings are versatile.